01-edu/public/subjects/revwstr.en.md

 Write a program that takes a string as a parameter, and prints its words in reverse.

-- A "word" is a part of the string bounded by spaces and/or tabs, or the begin/end of the string.
+- A word is a sequence of **alphanumerical** characters.

 - If the number of parameters is different from 1, the program will display `\n`.

-- In the parameters that are going to be tested, there won't be any additional" spaces (meaning that there won't be additionnal spaces at the beginning or at the end of the string, and words will always be separated by exactly one space).
+- In the parameters that are going to be tested, there will not be any additional spaces. (meaning that there will not be additionnal spaces at the beginning or at the end of the string, and words will always be separated by exactly one space).

-Example of output :
+Examples of outputs :

 ```console
 student@ubuntu:~/piscine/test$ go build